A Near-Linear Time Sampler for the Ising Model with External Field: Introduction

 One of the most well-known approaches is the Markov Chain Monte Carlo (MCMC) method.
 The Glauber dynamics, also known as the Gibbs sampler, is an example of this method.
 There are numerous researches establishing the rapid mixing results of Glauber dynamics~\cite{mossel2013exact, chen2020rapid, chen2020optimal, chen2021rapid, anari2021entropic, anari2021entropicII, chen2022localization} when $\*\beta < \beta_c(\Delta)$, where $\Delta$ is the maximum degree of a graph $G$ and $\beta_c(\Delta) := \Delta/(\Delta - 2)$ is the critical threshold.
 However, when $\*\beta > \beta_c(\Delta)$, it is known that there exist graphs such that the Glauber dynamics is exponentially slow in the size of the graph~\cite{GerschenfeldM07}.

 Even though the Glauber dynamics fails to be efficient, there still exist fast algorithms to sample from the Gibbs distribution of the ferromagnetic Ising model.
 The random cluster model~\cite{fortuin1972random-I, fortuin1972random-II, fortuin1972random-III} and subgraph-world model are two statistical mechanics models that are closely related to the Ising model.
-Levering the connection between the partition function of the Ising model and the subgraph-world model~\cite{newell1953theory},~\cite{jerrum1993polynomial} showed that the $1/2$-lazy Metropolis chain on the subgraph-world model converges rapidly by using the technique of canonical path~\cite{jerrum1989approximating}.
-The following works~\cite{guo2018random,feng2022sampling} established a similar mixing time of Glauber dynamics of the random cluster model via multicommodity flow based on the canonical path in~\cite{jerrum1993polynomial} and the coupling in~\cite{grimmett2009random}.
+Leveraging the connection between the partition function of the Ising model and the subgraph-world model~\cite{newell1953theory},~\cite{jerrum1993polynomial} showed that the $1/2$-lazy Metropolis chain on the subgraph-world model converges rapidly by using the technique of canonical path~\cite{jerrum1989approximating}.
+The following works~\cite{guo2018random,feng2022sampling} established a similar mixing time of Glauber dynamics on the random cluster model via multicommodity flow based on the canonical path in~\cite{jerrum1993polynomial} and the coupling in~\cite{grimmett2009random}.
 All these results can be translated into fast Ising samplers that run in time $\widetilde{O}_{\*\beta, \*\lambda}(m^3)$ when $\*\beta > 1$ and $\*\lambda < 1$.
 Furthermore, these samplers also work when $\*\lambda = 1$, where the running time degenerates to $\widetilde{O}_{\*\beta}(n^4m^3)$.
+It is also worth mentioning that for the case $\*\lambda = 1$, there is a specific Markov chain called worm process on the Prokof'ev-Svistunov measure of the Ising model studied in statistical physics, which is proved to be rapid mixing~\cite{collevecchio2016worm}.

 With bounded degree assumption, \cite{chen2021spectral} proved the optimal mixing time of Glauber dynamics on the subgraph-world model via spectral independence, implying a fast Ising sampler that runs in $\Delta^{O_{\*\beta, \*\lambda}(\Delta)} \cdot \widetilde{O}(m)$ when $\*\beta > 1$ and $\*\lambda < 1$.